 Brexit delayed until Jan.
 31

-The European Union has agreed to postpone the United Kingdom’s exit from the bloc for three months – until Jan.
-31.
+The European Union has agreed to postpone the United Kingdom’s exit from the bloc for three months, paving the way for a departure on, or before, Jan.
+31, 2020.
+The British pound was little changed, trading at 1.2830 versus the dollar.

 Continue Reading Below